Rays shortstop Wander Franco faces judge as prosecutors accuse him of having sex with a 14-year-old

 Days later, Franco published a live video alleging it was a scheme to extort money from him, the document stated.

 In September 2023, authorities raided the home of the girl’s mother and seized 800,000 Dominican pesos ($13,700) as well as $68,500 they said was found hidden behind a frame.
-They also found a guarantee certificate from a local bank for 2.1 million Dominican pesos ($36,000) that they said was delivered by Franco for the “commercial and sexual exploitation” of the girl.
+Another seizure at a different home found a guarantee certificate from a local bank for 2.1 million Dominican pesos ($36,000) that they said was delivered by Franco for the “commercial and sexual exploitation” of the girl.

 Authorities also state that Franco’s mother had sent money to the girl's mother, but she has not been charged in the case even though they said she got involved “to avoid traces of her son with the accused.”